Program Mission, Goals, & Student Learning Outcomes

 - Have graduated from high school or have an average score of 45 on the General Educational Development (GED) test.

-- Have completed Applied Technology 11, Basic Electricity (or equivalent), with a grade of “C” or better.
+- Have completed Health Information Technology 10 (or equivalent), with a grade of “C” or better.

-- Have attained a minimum cumulative grade point average (GPA) of “C+” (2.5) in completed college work.
+- Have attained a minimum cumulative grade point average (GPA) of 2.75 in completed college work.

 - Have no physical impairment that would preclude the performance of all radiologic technology duties.